21 Must-Have Miami Foods

 5. Brunch at Nikki Beach

-The menu at this upscale beach club is everything you want for a nice brunch or lunch spot.
+The menu at upscale Nikki Beach is everything you want from a nice brunch or lunch spot.
 Offering a large variety of healthy Miami foods, you’ll find an abundance of local seafood as well as homemade pastries, fresh tropical fruit and more.

 The Vibe